paychex/core/CONTRIBUTING.md

 ### Patterns & Principles Summary

 Apply single-responsibility and open-closed principles to our code allows us to provide new features easily through `proxy`, `adapter`, and `decorator` wrapper methods.

-## Commit Messages

-Try to follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/#summary) standard.
-See [this wiki page](https://wiki.paychex.com/display/ENTAPPS/Git+Commit+Standards) for more information.

-## Documentation

-Make sure your public methods and types are all documented.
-Use [jsDocs](http://usejsdoc.org/index.html) and run `npm run docs` to ensure your documentation compiles.
-Include examples of typical use cases.

-## Unit Tests

-This repository contains code that will be used by many developers.
-Accordingly, you should aim for 100% code coverage of any features you write.
-Each conditional branch should be tested, edge cases should be considered, and errors should be propagated appropriately.

-## Pull Requests

-Please ensure you do the following before submitting any code for review:

-- Use [Paychex Gitflow standards](https://wiki.paychex.com/display/ENTAPPS/GitFlow+for+SSO) to name your branches correctly.
-- Use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0-beta.3/#summary) messages on all commits.
-- Reach out to at least one repository maintainer early in development to assist with design decisions.
-- Ensure your test coverage is at 100%.
-- Write documentation for any public methods.

-Finally, because your code will be consumed by many other developers, please allow enough time for the maintainers to review your proposed changes thoroughly.